 With their headquarters rooted in Fishers, Meyer Najem is widely recognized for their work in Indiana.
 However, they have completed work over the years in 16 states and are certified contractors in 36 states across the country.

-Purdue University fraternity brothers Karl Meyer and Anthony Najem, started Meyer Najem Construction thirty-three years ago.
+Purdue University fraternity brothers Karl Meyer and Anthony Najem, started Meyer Najem Construction thirty-five years ago.
 It was always their goal to establish Meyer Najem as a ‘best-in-class’ construction company.

 Throughout the years, Meyer Najem has built thousands of buildings through higher standards of safety, quality and service.
 It’s a company that truly cares about the people and communities it serves.

 “I consider these VA Clinics to be some of the most meaningful work that we have ever done,” said Najem, Meyer Najem CEO.
 “It is an honor to serve those who have dedicated their lives to our country.”

 VA Outpatient clinics are decided and built based on the population of veterans.
 In many areas, new clinics were desperately needed.
 Veterans were traveling hours for care, and sometimes to multiple locations because not all healthcare services were offered under one roof.
 Wait times were long, and space was limited.
 But with the new VA Outpatient clinics, that has all changed.
 They are now built to be inviting, functional, and cost effective.